pykeen/pykeen/docs/source/tutorial/representations.rst

 :class:`~pykeen.nn.representation.Embedding`, where the mapping is a simple lookup.
 However, more advanced representation modules are available, too.

-This tutorial aims to provide a comprehensive overview of possible components.
+This tutorial is intended to provide a comprehensive overview of possible components.
-Feel free to visit the pages of individual representations for detailed technical information.
+Feel free to visit the pages of the individual representations for detailed technical information.

 .. contents:: Table of Contents
     :depth: 3